Facts about IDPs and refugees

-MSF also runs specialised centres for the rehabilitation of survivors of torture in Greece and Athens most of whom came across the seas seeking safety and protection in Europe.
+MSF also ran a specialised centre in Athens, Greece, to rehabilitate survivors of torture, most of whom came across the seas seeking safety and protection in Europe.

 MSF and search and rescue

-We currently provide medical care in the Central Mediterranean on board the search and rescue boat Aquarius which is run by SOS Méditerranée.
+We provide search and rescue capacity and medical care in the Central Mediterranean Sea on a search and rescue boat, the Geo Barents, which we have privately chartered.

 Consequences of EU migration policies